Govt to use mobile app for on-the-spot power connections

-In September last year, the government launched the Saubhagya scheme to provide electricity connections to 4 crore households by March 31, 2019.
+Earlier in September last year, the government had launched the scheme to provide electricity connections to 4 crore households by March 31, 2019.

 According to the report, the government will prioritise on the basis of infrastructure and unelectrified households in different areas.